QwantResearch/qnlp-toolkit/README.md

 This toolkit ais to assemble the whole tools and libraries available for NLP pre-processing at Qwant.

+## Installation
+Automatic installation with the script:
+> bash install.sh

 # Tools available
 ## qtokenizer
 The very first step for every NLP process is a tokenizer: a tool which segement text into tokens.
 These tokens  can be words or set of words.
 For example, "c'est-à-dire" or "aujourd'hui" are a tokens.
 The tokenizations rules are available for every european languages, but specific rules have been written for French and English.